StarCraft II: Legacy of the Void: Epilogue: Into the Void

 Some time after Amon's defeat on Aiur, Kerrigan sends a psionic call to Raynor and Artanis, directing them back to Ulnar as a staging ground for an invasion of the Void in order to permanently end Amon's threat.
 The combined Terran/Zerg/Protoss armada successfully breaches Amon's first line of defense, and Alexei Stukov, the Zerg-infested former vice admiral of the United Earth Directorate, kills a resurrected Duran/Narud, revealed to be a Xel'Naga himself, in retaliation for Duran killing Stukov on Braxis during the Brood War.
 In the process, Artanis, Kerrigan, and Raynor release an imprisoned Xel'Naga named Ouros.
 Upon Ouros' release, the three heroes learn he was the one who was using Tassadar's visage to guide them and that in order to maintain the Infinite Cycle, a fellow Xel'Naga has to kill Amon.
 Only Kerrigan at that point is capable of surviving such an ascension.
 After merging with Ouros' essence, Kerrigan becomes a Xel'Naga.
-With the help of the joint armada, Kerrigan kills Amon, ordering the remaining armies to flee as her final attack creates a psychic backlash in the Void.
+With the help of the joint armada, Kerrigan kills Amon, ordering the remaining armies to flee as her final attack creates a psychic backlash in the Void, ending the conflict once and for all.

 Two years after Kerrigan's victory over Amon, Emperor Valerian Mengsk and Admiral Matthew Horner have ushered the Terran Dominion into an age of peace and prosperity.
 Negotiations with the unified Protoss are making progress and the two races are at peace.
 Raynor reunites with Kerrigan, who appears in her human form, and leaves Mar Sara.
 He leaves behind his badge, setting aside the final piece of his troubled past, and is never seen again.
 Meanwhile, Alarak has declined to accept a permanent alliance with the Daelaam, but allows any Tal'Darim a single chance to join them before leaving to find a new homeworld.
 The Zerg, now under their new queen Zagara, have aggressively reclaimed Char and the surrounding systems as their new homeworld.
 As peace gradually settles in, life unexpectedly blooms on previously barren and ravaged worlds in the sector.